lubosdz/yii2-template-engine/README.md

 Yii2 Template Engine
 ====================

-Simple, fast and flexible HTML templating engine for Yii2 PHP framework with zero configuration.
+Simple, fast and flexible HTML templating engine for [Yii2](https://www.yiiframework.com/) PHP framework with zero configuration.
 Supports basic control structures (IF, FOR, SET), dynamic directives and active record relations.
 It is similar to [Twig](https://twig.symfony.com/) or [Blade](https://laravel.com/docs/8.x/blade), though much simpler.

+It can be used to render e.g. an invoice or a contract from HTML markup edited in a WYSIWYG editor and turn it optionally into a PDF or MS Word file.

 Installation
 ============